-As an example, say a customer updates a product to show it as out of stock.
+As an example, say you update a Product to show it as out of stock.
 The cache implications for this could be:

-2. The cache for the category the product is on also needs to be cleared to reflect this.
+2. The cache for the Category the Product is in also needs to be cleared to reflect this.